Pro-and Prebiotics for the Gut

 Be choosy with your fermented foods and keep an eye out for live and active cultures that offer the most probiotic benefits.
 Mahmud says, “Start with a goal of two servings of fermented products per day with a goal to increase as much as possible, since new research shows positive results on inflammation and longevity with consuming as many as five servings a day of fermented foods.”

-Learn to make Cream of Miso Mushroom Soup from JLFields
+Cream of Miso Mushroom Soup by JLFields

 About the Teacher